Electric Cars

 In what could well be new information to readers outside of the US, Ford's F-Series pickup trucks are the best-selling vehicles in America, and have been for some time.
 They often sell twice as many units per year as the best-selling cars by Toyota, Nissan and Honda.
 Ford already has plans to produce an electric pickup in the next couple of years, but its sizeable investment in Rivian, which had similar plans, will only help accelerate these efforts.

-Although described as a startup, Rivian is actually a decade old, having been founded in 2009 by chief executive Robert Scaringe, who graduated with a PhD in mechanical engineering from the Massachusetts Institute of Technology.
-At MIT he was also a member of the research team in the Sloan Automotive Laboratory.
+Although described as a startup, Rivian is actually a decade old.
+It was founded in 2009 by chief executive Robert Scaringe, who graduated with a PhD in mechanical engineering from the Massachusetts Institute of Technology.
+At MIT, he was also a member of the research team in the Sloan Automotive Laboratory.

-Michigan-based Rivian was originally called Avera Automotive, before changing its name to Rivian Automotive, then simply Rivian.
+Michigan-based Rivian was originally called Avera Automotive before changing its name to Rivian Automotive, then simply Rivian.
 The first name change occurred in 2011 after South Korean car maker Hyundai filed a lawsuit against Avera as it claimed the name sounded too similar to that of its popular Azera sedan.
-The Rivian name was chosen, Scaringe said at the time, as it pays homage to the Indian River Lagoon, adding the first three letters of River to the last three of Indian.
+Scaringe said that the Rivian name was chosen at the time as it pays homage to the Indian River Lagoon, adding the first three letters of River to the last three of Indian.

-Then in December 2016, with around 100 employees, Rivian came out of the shadows to buy a 2.6 million-square-foot former Mitsubishi Motors factory in Normal, Illinois.
+Then, in December 2016, with around 100 employees, Rivian emerged from the shadows to buy a 2.6 million-square-foot former Mitsubishi Motors factory in Normal, Illinois.
 The town of Normal said it would provide $49.5 million in state tax credits over 10 years if Rivian hired 1,000 local people by 2024.

 The plan at the time was to reopen the factory by 2024, having invested up to $175 million in the development of electric vehicles with self-driving capabilities.
 Rivian said it wanted to develop "an integrated portfolio of vehicles and services to advance the shift to sustainable mobility."